 Make the most of your time here in Iceland and book this fantastic tour combo now.
 Check availability by choosing a date.

 You'll spend the day with a small group on a mini-bus exploration of the Golden Circle.
 After being picked up from your accommodation in Reykjavík, you'll head towards Þingvellir National Park and UNESCO World Heritage Site.
 Here you can admire both beautiful nature, as well as learn about Iceland's extraordinary geology and Viking history.

 Your next destination is the 'Golden Falls' or Gullfoss waterfall.
 After admiring the impressive two-tiered waterfall plunging into a canyon, it's time to watch the water go the opposite direction as it shoots out of the ground at the geothermal area of Geysir.
-Here the geyser Strokkur erupts every few minutes, shooting water 20-40 metres into the air!
+Here the geyser Strokkur erupts every few minutes, shooting water 49-67 feet (15-20 meters) into the air!

 Your final stop will be at the crater lake Kerið.
-Note that there is a small entrance fee to enter Kerið, that's not included in the price but can be added on during booking.
+Note that there is a small entrance fee to enter Kerið, which is not included in the price but can be added during booking.

 Enjoy a smooth ride filled with Icelandic music back to your accommodation at the end of the day.

 Today you'll be visiting the gorgeous Snæfellsnes peninsula in West Iceland.
 You'll be picked up from your accommodation before heading towards an area that many people call 'Iceland in miniature' due to the diverse sights found there.